wkuglen/CS373-blog/about.md

 permalink: /about/
 ---

-A weekly blog by Will Kuglen for the class CS371p Object-Oriented Programming
+A weekly blog by Will Kuglen for the class CS373 Software Engineering

 ### Contact: